mlswg/mls-extensions/draft-ietf-mls-extensions.md

   functionality of MLS, preserves forward secrecy of the exported secrets within an epoch.
-- Anchor extension-specific state in an MLS group to ensure agreement and manage state acces authorization across extensions
+- Anchor extension-specific state in an MLS group to ensure agreement and manage state acces authorization across extensions.

 The Safe Extension API is not an extension itself, it only defines components from which other extensions can be built.
 Some of these components modify the